Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 Pincher's Pro Tip

 Start with the free fixes.
-Cleaning your showerhead and removing the flow restrictor costs nothing and takes under 30 minutes.
-These two steps alone resolve low shower pressure in a large percentage of homes.
+Cleaning your showerhead and checking valves costs nothing and takes under 30 minutes.
+These steps alone resolve low shower pressure in a large percentage of homes.

 Find Trusted & Licensed Plumbers in Ohio